Take your outdoor space from blah to beautiful with these balcony decoration ideas.

 You need someplace to sit and definitely a place to put your adult beverage.
 You’ll want to consider the scale, material, and color of your balcony furniture.
 The scale is probably the most important factor.

-For instance, a small bistro set like the one above is out of scale and would not look right.
+For instance, a small bistro set like the one above is out of scale and would not look right on a large balcony.
 But, the rockers are scaled very nicely for the space; large, but not so large that they overwhelm the space.
 They also leave a nice size aisle between the front of the chairs and the railing; you could easily walk by someone sitting in the chair.
 The wicker is traditional, which complements the railing, flooring, windows, and shutters.
 Finally, the brown color pairs nicely with the wood floor.

 Accessories are the little gems that can take a design from blah to outstanding, by adding color, texture, and interest.
 The yellow and blue pillows, not only coordinate with the rug, but they also relate to the prints on the wall.
 The flowerpot in the corner and the stools are in the same color family and that reinforces the color scheme.
 It all adds up to a very inviting balcony.